jhoerr/cloudmesh-manual/docs-source/source/windows/windows-broken-make.md

 In case you do not have direct access to github cloudmesh, you can create yourself a local clone and create pull requests.
-Please note it is of utmost important that you do not wait for 10 weeks with your pull repest, we want to see your git updates on a weekly basis.
+Please note it is of utmost important that you do not wait for 10 weeks with your pull request, we want to see your git updates on a weekly basis.

 ## Compiling the code